of the Association of Public Affairs of the Czech Republic, z.s.

 - summons regular General Meetings at a minimum of once annually.

 - summons extraordinary General Meetings under the conditions stipulated in the article 10, paragraphs 6 to 9 of this Statutes.

 - organises admission of new members.

-- conducts activities related to the resolution to the issues of conditional suspension of membership in APAA or expulsion from APAA.
+- conducts activities related to the resolution to the issues of conditional suspension of membership in APA or expulsion from APA.

 - presents reports and proposals to the General Meeting and prepares its sessions.

 - executes decisions of the General Meeting.

 - defines the amount of membership fees on annual basis.